-An eighth-floor lateral penthouse apartment brought to life by the architectural visionaries at Allford Hall Monaghan Morris .
+An eighth-floor lateral penthouse in White City brought to life by the architectural visionaries at Allford Hall Monaghan Morris .

 The transformation of the BBC’s Grade-II listed TV studios into residential flats and commercial properties was headed by AHMM’s Paul Monaghan, an award-winning architect.
 Part of the Architects Series that assembled a team of talented designers, this bespoke property brings together contemporary style and modern finishes to form a curated and harmonious home.
 It inhabits the Crescent, a newly built architectural wonder that replicates the circular form of the iconic Helios building with garden views.
 Led by a principle that places the kitchen at the heart of the home and masterfully playing with natural light, materiality and layout, this three-bedroom flat offers a home like no other.